-In case of Call Open End Knock-Out and Put Open End Knock-Out Warrants, the right to payment is structured as follows:
+In case of Call Knock-Out and Put Knock-Out Warrants, the right to payment is structured as follows:

-The holder of a Call Open End Knock-Out Warrant receives a settlement amount depending on the amount by which the price of the Underlying exceeds a regularly adjusted strike price as defined in the Final Terms on the maturity date (where applicable multiplied by a ratio), provided that the continuously observed price of the Underlying was at no time during the term of the Warrants equal to or lower than the barrier specified in the Final Terms.
-If at any time during the term of the Warrants, the price of the Underlying was equal to or lower than the regularly adjusted barrier, the Warrants become automatically void (Knock-Out) and the right to payment of a monetary amount ceases to exist.
+The holder of Call Knock-Out Warrants receives a settlement amount depending on the amount by which the price of the Underlying on the maturity date exceeds a strike price as defined in the Final Terms (where applicable multiplied by a ratio), provided that the continuously observed price of the Underlying was at no time during the term of the Warrants equal to or lower than the barrier specified in the Final Terms.
+If at any time during the term of the Warrants the price of the Underlying was equal to or lower than the barrier, the Warrants become automatically void (Knock-Out) and the right to payment of a monetary amount ceases to exist.

-The holder of the Put Open End Knock-Out Warrants receives a settlement amount depending on the amount by which the price of the Underlying on the maturity date is below the regularly adjusted strike price (where applicable multiplied by a ratio), provided that the continuously observed price of the Underlying was at no time during the term of the Warrants equal to or higher than the barrier defined in the Final Terms.
-If, at any time during the term of the Warrants, the price of the Underlying was equal to or higher than the regularly adjusted barrier, the Warrants become automatically void (Knock-Out) and the right to payment of a monetary amount ceases to exist.
+The holder of Put Knock-Out Warrants receives a settlement amount depending on the amount by which the price of the Underlying on the maturity date is below the strike price (where applicable multiplied by a ratio), provided that the continuously observed price of the Underlying was at no time during the term of the Warrants equal to or higher than the barrier defined in the Final Terms.
+If at any time during the term of the Warrants the price of the Underlying was equal to or higher than the barrier, the Warrants become automatically void (Knock-Out) and the right to payment of a monetary amount expires.

-Referred to below as Call Open End Knock-Out and Put Open End Knock-Out Warrants.
+Referred to below as Call or Put Knock-Out Warrants.